TheBunny221/Fix_Smart_CMS_v1.0.1/documents/deployment/LAN_DEPLOYMENT_README.md

 ## 🚀 Quick Start for LAN Deployment

-This build is configured for **LAN deployment with HTTPS** on Debian systems.
+This build is configured for **LAN deployment with HTTPS via Nginx reverse proxy** on Debian systems.
+The Node.js application runs on HTTP behind Nginx which handles SSL termination.

 ### Prerequisites
 - **Node.js**: v18+ installed